 First up: What do we even mean by agile visibility?
 Visibility in the Agile at Scale sense is about being big and visible in all that you do.
 That means communicating across departments and teams, ensuring that different people, working on different projects, are aligned to the overall vision of the business.

-That can take many forms depending on your industry, but the overall impact is clear: Visibility into project progress creates accountability, trust, and encourages communication at every stage of the workflow.
+That can take many forms depending on your industry, but the overall impact is clear: Visibility of project progress creates accountability, trust, and encourages communication at every stage of the workflow.

 Define clear objectives and key results (OKRs)

-While this may seem painfully obvious, the first step in big and visible communication in your organization is to actually have something locked in for people to see.
+While this may seem obvious, the first step toward big and visible communication in your organization is knowing what people need to see.

-Setting clear objectives and key results (OKRs) seems simple enough, but you need to ensure everyone is aligned and involved in the process of setting their targets.
-However, this also means starting with objectives that are realistic and actually achievable in the given time frame.
+Setting clear OKRs seems simple enough, but you need to ensure everyone is aligned and involved in the process of setting their targets.
+However, this also means starting with objectives that are realistic and achievable in the given time frame.

 That requires discussions with all stakeholders about their workload, their processes, and where their pain points are.
 From there, you can start to develop reasonable expectations for when projects can be delivered and what blockers to anticipate and plan around.